Sara Haines

 Sara Hilary Haines (born September 18, 1977) is an American television host and journalist.
-She is known as a co-host of the ABC daytime talk shows The View and Strahan, Sara and Keke and game show The Chase.
+She is known as one of the co-hosts of the ABC daytime talk shows The View and Strahan, Sara and Keke and the host of the game show The Chase.
+For her work on the first two series, she received Daytime Emmy Award nominations.
 She has also worked as a correspondent on Today, ABC News, and Good Morning America.

 Early life and education

 Haines was born in Newton, Iowa, and raised there with her three siblings.
 She attended Smith College in Northampton, Massachusetts, where she received a Bachelor of Arts degree in government in 2000.
 At Smith, Haines played basketball and volleyball.

 Career

 Haines began her career in the NBC Page Program.
 After nine months in the program, she became the production coordinator for NBC's Today at Rockefeller Center in 2002.
 In 2009, Haines became the show's fourth-hour's contributing correspondent until departing in 2013.

 In 2013, Haines became an ABC News correspondent as well as the pop news anchor for the weekend editions of Good Morning America.
 After multiple appearances as a guest co-host, Haines joined The View as a permanent co-host in the show's 20th season, which premiered on September 6, 2016.
 On July 23, 2018, ABC announced that she would not return to The View for season 22 and that she would co-host GMA Day, later renamed Strahan and Sara, with Michael Strahan.
 Haines made her final appearance as a co-host during the 21st season's penultimate episode on August 2.

 Haines's debuted as co-host of GMA Day during the series premiere on September 10, 2018.
 In August 2019, the program was renamed GMA3: Strahan, Sara and Keke, with the addition of Keke Palmer as a third co-host.
 Haines returned to The View as a frequent guest co-host in 2020.
 Following the reformatting of GMA3 that same year, Haines permanently returned to The View for its 24th season.
 In November 2020, it was reported that Haines would host a revival of The Chase on ABC.
 The series premiered in January 2021.
 She made an appearance as herself in the second episode of the Disney+ superhero series The Falcon and the Winter Soldier, interviewing the character John Walker about his role as the new Captain America.